Funding and Training Opportunities

 Funding Opportunities

 The methodology pilot is an opportunity for Biostatistics, Epidemiology, and Research Design.
-Successful applicants will receive up to $30,000 in direct costs for a one-year project.
 The purpose of this funding program is to promote development and use of novel statistical methodological tools.
 The goal is to support investigators in obtaining extramural funding for developing novel statistical and research design methodology.

-The intent of this award is the generation of preliminary data for feasibility and acceptability trials for projects that have an existing or forming community-academic partnership and focused on how to improve community health.
+The intent of this award is to generate preliminary data for feasibility and acceptability trials for projects that have an existing or forming community-academic partnership and focused on how to improve community health.

 The purpose of this award is to provide seed funding for investigators working to (1) develop or engage community partnerships for project design or planning purposes or (2) engage Practice Based Research Networks to identify local priorities and begin project planning.